VishalChaudhary01/backend-task/README.md

 # Overview

-This is a simple express server whaere a user can register, login, and search by username or fullname.
+This is a simple express server where a user can register, login, and search by username or fullname.

 ## To Run the Project Locally